 In America, we use the term “mass affluent” or “aspirational class” instead of upper class.
 Nobody in America would ever publicly say they are upper class unless they want to get beat over the head.
 Instead, people would much prefer to say they are middle class.

-Middle Class Is The Best Class
+Middle Class Is The Best Class, Not Upper Class

 The best class is the middle class because you can blend in.
 Nobody attacks the middle class for making too much money or being a burden on society.
 The majority is the middle class, which also provides comfort in numbers.